Show All Answers

-The Innovation Gateway’s construction is funding dependent and we hope to break ground in the next year.
+The Innovation Gateway’s construction is funding dependent, and we plan to break ground in 2022.

 You can help in a variety of ways!
 We are looking for donations of all kinds, including financial support, oral histories, and artifacts.
-We are incredibly excited to get this project off the ground and with your help we can make this happen.
-To donate or to learn more, please email us.
+We are incredibly excited to get this project off the ground and with your help, we can make this happen.
+Donate online today or email us to learn more

 For information on admission fees and hours, please view the admissions and hours.